hickeng/financial/README.md

 Welcome, fellow members of the Turtle Pond.

 This repo is going to hold all my spreadsheets (santized) for the financials around the VMW->AVGO acquisition.
+Click on the burger menu on the top right of the readme pane for a table of contents.

 By insistent recommendation of colleagues/friends that _they_ want to be able to pay something, I haved enabled Sponsor for the repo ([:heart:](https://github.com/sponsors/hickeng)).